-47. The Turbidity graphs from the Flood of 2011 displayed in Figure 2-21, Figure 2-22, and Figure 2-25 show the concentration decreasing at an average rate of 50 NTU's per week for the first three weeks of monitoring.
+48. The Turbidity graphs from the Flood of 2011 displayed in Figure 2-21, Figure 2-22, and Figure 2-25 show the concentration decreasing at an average rate of 50 NTU's per week for the first three weeks of monitoring.
 This appears to slow down at a minimal concentration of 50 NTU.
 This corresponds to the initial period of a typical flood before the pumps would initiate pumping.
-The operation of the Yazoo Backwater Pumps would slightly reduce the overall settling time for suspended solids in the basin, but not before the majority of the settling had taken place.
-This is due to the typical time frame of three to four weeks that pass after the Steele Bayou water control structure and Little Sunflower water control structure close and the interior elevation reaches 87.0 feet (NGVD).
-This three to four week period of settling time would precede activation of the pumps.
+For the larger flood events which correspond to a longer detention time, the operation of the Yazoo Backwater Pumps proposed in Alternative 2 and Alternative 3 when compared to No Action Alternative and Alternative 4 would slightly reduce the overall settling time for suspended solids in the basin.
+However this would not happen before the majority of the settling had taken place.
+This is due to the multiple weeks that pass after the Steele Bayou water control structure and Little Sunflower water control structure close and the interior elevation reaches 90.0 or 93.0 (NGVD) feet as prescribed by the seasonal operational pump plans associated with Alternative 2 and Alternative 3.

-48. In the 1990s, high suspended solids were observed throughout the Steele Bayou Basin.
+49. In the 1990s, high suspended solids were observed throughout the Steele Bayou Basin.
 The same problems were noted in the Big Sunflower Basin.
 The high sediment loading was coupled with the intense agricultural production of the two basins as well as the high erosive potential of the deltaic soils.
 During post-harvest when farmers plow and re-dress their fields in preparation for the next spring, intense runoff or "first flush" rainfall events (typical of the tropical storm season) can contribute episodic erosion events to the watershed.
 These events have been observed to be a major contributor of the overall suspended solids problem in the Yazoo Basin.

-49. The bar graph displayed in Figure 2-26 shows the average annual TSS concentrations found in the Steele Bayou Basin.
+50. The bar graph displayed in Figure 2-26 shows the average annual TSS concentrations found in the Steele Bayou Basin.
 The data collected from the SBMP shows how the concentrations were reduced by approximately 50% from the early 1990's to the early 2000's from concentrations in excess of 200 mg/L to average concentrations of 100 mg/L. The concentrations were observed to increase the first few years of the 2010 decade, peaking in 2013 (likely due to the heavy precipitation associated with the Backwater Flood Event of 2013).
 A slight decrease was observed from 2013 to 2015.
 This most recent downward trend of TSS was likely the response from the installation of the last 50 Steele Bayou erosion control structures.
 The 1998 Section 305 (b) Report produced by the Mississippi Department of Environmental Quality (MDEQ) listed target levels for water quality criteria for use support decisions of Rivers, Stream, Lakes, and Estuaries.
 The report quantified the target level of TSS to be less than 80 mg/L. The average annual concentration for TSS observed in 2013 (highest for the 2010 decade) exceeded the target concentration for the Steele Bayou Basin by approximately 70 mg/L-TSS.